-And suddenly I’m not.
-I’m almost alarmingly awake and feel like I’ve downed several cups of coffee in a row.
-I leave Brickhaven and head towards my home in the Maerapeldre district to get a quick shower and shave.
+And suddenly, I’m not.
+I’m almost alarmingly awake, feeling like I’ve downed several cups of coffee in a row.
+I leave Brickhaven, heading towards my home in the Maerapeldre district to get a quick shower and shave.
 I’m ten minutes from my house when some jackass in a rusted out sedan with expensive wheels pulls out in front of me.
-I slam on the brakes and just barely avoid rear ending him.
-I jam down the horn and yell a colorful stream of invectives at him.
-I end it with, “Next time, just hit me !”
+I slam on the brakes, just barely avoiding rear ending him.
+I jam down the horn while yelling a colorful stream of invectives at him before ending it with, “Next time, just hit me!”

 As soon as the words leave my mouth I panic.
 What have I done?
 Am I now destined for a car accident?
 When will it happen?
 Is he going to circle back and ram me, or is it going to be at some other time and place at some point in the future?
 Can I change all that by saying something different now?
 I decide to try it out.

 “I mean, pay more attention to where you’re going so you won’t get into an accident with anyone.
 Especially me.
 Just be careful out there.”